 5. Structure your SEM campaigns properly

-Based on your ROI goals, determine the cost per acquisition (CPA) within your budget and that will generate a profit.
-That way, when you compete for ad spaces strategically, you know when to put more money into an ad, and when to withdraw money from another.
+Based on your ROI goals, you can determine the cost per acquisition (CPA) within your budget and that will generate a profit.
+That way, when you compete for ad spaces strategically, you’ll know when to put more money into an ad and when to withdraw money from another.

 6. Leverage your “money keywords”

-We’ve mentioned money keywords before — they’re the keywords that bring you the required ROI to make the campaign worth your time and expense.
-In other words, they’re your SEM program’s best friend when it comes to performance and the highest ROI-generating keywords.
+Around here, we refer to the keywords that bring you the required ROI to make the campaign worth your time and expense as “money keywords.”
+Basically, they’re your SEM program’s best friend when it comes to performance and generating the highest ROI.

 7. Set up lead scoring

-Speaking of lifetime value, let’s talk lead scoring.
-Digital marketing pros know it’s crucial to know the value of inbound leads.
-With a lead scoring system in place, you can see the assigned value a lead has and where it should rank compared to other leads.
+Speaking of LTV, let’s talk about lead scoring.
+Most digital marketing pros know it’s crucial to stay on top of the value of your inbound leads.
+With lead scoring in place, you’ll have a quantified system to see the assigned value a lead has and where it should rank compared to other leads.